Personal Injury Law

 What do you have to prove?
 There are two vital elements to prove: 1) That you have a commission agreement, and 2) that you actually earned your commission.
 Documentation about these elements in the form of letters, e-mails, text messages, voice mail records, and even video recordings may help resolve your dispute.

 It is important to have a qualified employment attorney review your commission agreement and commission pay if you have doubts about the way payment is being calculated or paid.
-The Oakland commissioned employee lawyers at Spencer Young Law can give you a free consultation.
+Call Spencer Young Law for a free consultation with an Oakland commissioned employee lawyer.
 We like to suggest that you give your agreement the “smell test”.
 If you are working on commission, you likely have experience reading the contracts, and experience calculating what you are owed.
 If you think something “smells off”, it probably is.
 Trust yourself and then trust us to make things right.